cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 ```
 </details>

-Ok now lets fit the model.
-Note this time we add the option `Extended()` which tells RooFit that we care about the overall number of observed events in the data $n$ too.
+Ok, now we will fit the model.
+Note this time we add the option `Extended()`, which tells `RooFit` that we care about the overall number of observed events in the data $n$ too.
 It will add an additional Poisson term in the likelihood to account for this so our likelihood this time looks like,

 $$L_{s+b}(N_{s},N_{b},\alpha) = \dfrac{ N_{s}+N_{b}^{n} e^{N_{s}+N_{b}} }{n!} \cdot \prod_{i}^{n} \left[ c f_{s}(m_{i}|M_{H},\sigma)+ (1-c)f_{b}(m_{i}|\alpha)  \right] $$

 where $c = \dfrac{ N_{s} }{ N_{s} + N_{b} }$,   $f_{s}(m|M_{H},\sigma)$ is the Gaussian signal pdf and $f_{b}(m|\alpha)$ is the exponential pdf.
 Remember that $M_{H}$ and $\sigma$ are fixed so that they are no longer parameters of the likelihood.

-There is a simpler interface for maximum likelihood fits which is the `RooAbsPdf::fitTo` method.
-With this simple method, RooFit will construct the negative log-likelihood function, from the pdf, and minimize all of the free parameters in one step.
+There is a simpler interface for maximum-likelihood fits which is the `RooAbsPdf::fitTo` method.
+With this simple method, `RooFit` will construct the negative log-likelihood function, from the pdf, and minimize all of the free parameters in one step.

 ```c++
 model.fitTo(*hgg_data,RooFit::Extended());